Roger Reeves

 Description

-Learn to paint form, space and atmospheric effects by focusing on depicting light with color.
-This course provides instruction in color theory as it pertains to painting practices with an emphasis on using color expressively.
-Paint application techniques are demonstrated and considerations for color effects, schemes, and properties are investigated in their practical application to each student's work.
+Learn to paint form, space, and atmospheric effects by focusing on depicting light with color.
+This course provides instruction in color theory concerning painting practices, emphasizing the use of color expressively.
+Paint application techniques are demonstrated, and considerations for color effects, schemes, and properties are investigated in their practical application to each student's work.
 Prerequisite(s): Introduction to Oil Painting or equivalent experience.

 |